PacktPublishing/LaTeX-Beginner-s-Guide-Third-Edition/LaTeX_Cookbook/README.md

 all code examples have been updated to work with the latest LaTeX classes and packages (2024).

+Check it out here: [LaTeX-Cookbook-net](https://latex-cookbook.net/about) You will find the code of the book examples together with an online LaTeX Compiler, reviews, errata, and additional material.

 The new edition includes additional examples demonstrating how to:

--   Create fancy word clouds\
+-   Create fancy word clouds
--   Program with Lua in LaTeX\
+-   Program with Lua in LaTeX
--   Simulate computer screen output\
+-   Simulate computer screen output
--   Design puzzles\
+-   Design puzzles
--   Draw atomic orbitals\
+-   Draw atomic orbitals
--   Visualize chemical elements in the periodic table\
+-   Visualize chemical elements in the periodic table
 -   Create scientific and technical diagrams

 [![LaTeX Cookbook